Michael Ironside

-Frederick Reginald Ironside (born February 12, 1950), known as Michael Ironside, is a Canadian actor, producer, director, and screenwriter.
-He is known for playing villains and "tough guy" heroes, but has also portrayed sympathetic characters.
+Frederick Reginald Ironside (born February 12, 1950), known professionally as Michael Ironside, is a Canadian actor.
+A prominent character actor with over 270 film and television credits, he is known for playing villains and antiheroes, but has also portrayed sympathetic characters.
+He is best known for his roles in action and science fiction films, and had his breakthrough performance in the 1981 David Cronenberg film Scanners.